 4.2 Corporate Power; Authorization.
-The Company has all requisite corporate power, and the Company and its Board have taken all requisite corporate action, to authorize, execute and deliver this Agreement and each of the other Transaction Documents to which the Company is a party, to consummate the Transactions and to carry out and perform all of the Company's obligations hereunder and thereunder and, other than the receipt of the Approval, no further consent or authorization is required by the Company, the Board, the Company's stockholders, or other governing body of the Company or any of its subsidiaries to consummate the Transaction Document shall constitute a legal, valid and binding obligation of the Company, enforceable against the Company in accordance with its terms, except (a) as limited by applicable bankruptcy, insolvency, reorganization, moratorium or similar laws relating to or affecting the enforcement of creditors' rights generally and (b) as limited by equitable principles generally, including any specific performance.
+The Company has all requisite corporate power, and the Company and its Board have taken all requisite corporate action, to authorize, execute and deliver this Agreement and each of the other Transaction Documents to which the Company is a party, to consummate the Transactions and to carry out and perform all of the Company's obligations hereunder and thereunder and, other than the receipt of the Approval, no further consent or authorization is required by the Company, the Board, the Company's stockholders, or other governing body of the Company or any of its subsidiaries to consummate the Transactions.
+Upon the execution and delivery of this Agreement and each Transaction Document by the Company, this Agreement and each such Transaction Document shall constitute a legal, valid and binding obligation of the Company, enforceable against the Company in accordance with its terms, except (a) as limited by applicable bankruptcy, insolvency, reorganization, moratorium or similar laws relating to or affecting the enforcement of creditors' rights generally and (b) as limited by equitable principles generally, including any specific performance.